-The new year celebrations will undoubtedly look a little different this year with the ongoing pandemic, but that doesn’t mean Chinese New Year—and all the delicious food associated with the holiday—is cancelled.
+The Chinese Lunar New Year is February 1 and it is the year of the Tiger.
+While the new year celebrations will undoubtedly look a little different this year with the ongoing pandemic, that doesn’t mean Chinese New Year—and all the delicious food associated with the holiday—is cancelled.
 In the Chinese culture, certain dishes have auspicious meanings, which make them essential foods to eat during the holiday.

 Sticky rice cakes in Chinese is pronounced leen go (Cantonese) or nian gao (Mandarin), which sounds like the phrase “reaching higher every year”.
 Its lucky connotations make it a popular dish to eat in the morning, and can be made from scratch at home or bought in stores.
 Find them at Asian supermarkets such as T&T or New Pacific Supermarket, or dining establishments such as Grand Palace Restaurant.

 The Chinese word for fish is yu, which sounds like the phrase “fortune is upon you”, which is a big reason why many families enjoy this dish at home or at restaurants during festive meals.
 Diners can also find fresh, whole fish at Asian grocers such as T&T or New Pacific Supermarket, and at most Cantonese-style seafood restaurants, including Grand Palace and Kam Ding Seafood Restaurant.